sohamsharma966/Nodejs-beginner-tutorials/README.md

 //- is used for sub heading.

 // is used to comment the code.

-if you want to run the code kindly uncomment that codes present in that category.
+If you want to run the code kindly uncomment that codes present in that category.